capturethenarrative/capturethenarrative.github.io/setting.md

 Political polling is mainly done by the Independent Polling Association of Kingston, a non-partisan organization made up of local researchers and analysts.
 They have a long history of accuracy and reliability, having been conducting opinion polls since 1995.

+The national flag is depicted as a blue field with a red star formed by three intersecting bars, symbolizing the union of the main islands and their seafaring identity.

 # Demographics:

 The population is concentrated in urban coastal districts, with a few very small settlements on outer islands.